NkiroteFay/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this script prints reuslts of a division on a new line this script adds a number to a global variable this script carries out exponent operation
+this script prints reuslts of a division on a new line this script adds a number to a global variable this script carries out exponent operation this script converts a binary to a decimal